-The B6BV Series air handler is approved for use in HUD code manufactured homes (HUD Manufactured Home Construction and Safety Standard (Title 24, Part 3280) and other modular home applications
+The B6BV Series electric furnace is approved for use in HUD code manufactured homes (HUD Manufactured Home Construction and Safety Standard (Title 24, Part 3280) and other modular home applications

-B6BV Series air handlers are supplied with factory installed electric heat.
-Approved matching heat-pump/ air conditioning coils may be installed in the field.
+B6BV Series electric furnaces are supplied with factory installed electric heat.
+Approved NORDYNE heat-pump/air conditioning coils may be installed in the field.
 Unless otherwise noted in the instructions, only factory authorized kits or accessories may be used when modifying this product.